softindex/uikernel/docs/docs/validator.md

 // Check if value is not empty string, null and undefined UIKernel.Validators.notNull(string errorMessage)

-// Check if value is not empty string, array and object.
-Not null, undefined, 0 UIKernel.Validators.notEmpty(string errorMessage)
+// Check if value is not an empty string, array or object and not null, undefined, 0 UIKernel.Validators.notEmpty(string errorMessage)

 // Check if value is boolean